Stephen Fesler

 Stephen is a professional urban planner in Puget Sound with a passion for sustainable, livable, and diverse cities.
 He is especially interested in how policies, regulations, and programs can promote positive outcomes for communities.
 With stints in great cities like Bellingham and Cork, Stephen currently lives in Seattle.
 He primarily covers land use and transportation issues and has been with The Urbanist since 2014.

-Editor’s Note: In case you missed our previous coverage of Seattle 2035, check out DPD’s Background Report, which covers the city’s planning data from 1995-2012.
+Editor's Note: In case you missed our previous coverage of Seattle 2035, check out our last article on the update process.